 Using the example of a musical instrument; when you first picked up the instrument, you likely didn’t know how to find the correct notes and hand placements.
 You also probably struggled to retain the information being thrown at you by your instructor and that resulted in several initial failures.
 But, were those failures detrimental to your success in learning the instrument?
 Absolutely not.
 Those failures were expected and, without them, you would never have progressed to the point of proficiency.

-Many, if not most, of the individuals with the greatest contributions to this world failed many times before finding success.
-As you research these individuals, you will find that to be true.
-Many of these individuals credit their success to their initial failures.
+Many, if not most, of the people who have made the greatest contributions to this world failed many times before finding success.
+As you research these people, you will find that to be true.
+You’ll even find that many of them owe their success to their initial failures.

 Take Thomas Edison, for example, who said

-It was this attitude towards failure that allowed him to move past his failures and go on to invent the first lightbulb.
-Imagine how much more success you would find if you allowed yourself to fail 10,000 times in order to reach it.
+It was this attitude that allowed him to move past his failures and go on to invent the first lightbulb.
+Imagine the success you would find if you only allowed yourself to fail 10,000 times in order to reach it.

 Another brilliant person, Albert Einstein, said that

-He knew that failure was a sign of growth, rather than a sign of ineptitude, and, he knew that he was more than his failures.
+He knew that failure was a sign of growth, and he knew that he was more than his failures.